Cannabis for Inflammation

 Many people gravitate toward CBD because it does not have the psychoactive properties associated with THC.
 CBD and THC both have anti-inflammatory properties, therefore, both should be effective in managing inflammation.

 THC and CBD interact with different receptors in the body and the brain.
-So, there are added benefits to using both together to maximize the benefits.
+So, there is an added benefit to use both together.

 There is also preliminary data that suggests terpenes may also contribute to the anti-inflammatory properties of cannabis.
 This suggests that full-spectrum CBD will be more effective in treating symptoms associated with inflammation than CBD isolate.
 Check out our article that describes the difference between full-spectrum CBD and CBD isolate to make a decision about what’s best for you.